RxHive/RxHive.github.io/generic/aceclofenac-100mg-paracetamol-15mg.md

 ---
 layout: minimal
+nav_exclude: true
 title: Aceclofenac 100mg + Paracetamol 15mg
 ---

 # Aceclofenac 100mg + Paracetamol 15mg

 It's important to note that a combination of Aceclofenac 100mg and Paracetamol 15mg is **highly unusual**.
 Paracetamol (acetaminophen) dosages are typically much higher (325mg - 1000mg) when used in combination with NSAIDs like Aceclofenac.
 A 15mg dose of Paracetamol is ineffective and likely a mistake in the provided information.
 This response will address Aceclofenac 100mg + a standard Paracetamol dose (e.g., 325mg or 500mg), but you should **consult a doctor or pharmacist** if you have a medication with this unusual dosage.